Soviet Seminar at

 NEKRICH: Well, I think that it is not so simple to use this word, because involuntary can mean that maybe he didn't want to be Gorbachev's ally, but the conditions today are such that he became his ally.
 What I said is not an accusation but merely an opinion based on factual statements.

 AKSYONOV: Regarding Gorbachev, I would say that maybe he wants to create a kind of Sakharov club, a sort of official, legal opposition.

-NEKRICH: In 1903, Lenin wrote an article entitled “To the Rural Poor," i
+NEKRICH: That's possible.
+In 1903, Lenin wrote an article entitled “To the Rural Poor," in

 which he formulated the program of the Social Democrats regarding freedom.
 And you know that Gorbachev has repeated many times that he is the real heir of Lenin.
 So I would like to remind you of Lenin's words, which now sound like the program of the Soviet human-rights movement This is what he in 1903, when the Socialist party was still very small:

 Just as peasants were the slaves of the landlords, so the Russian people are still the slaves of the officials.
 Just as the peasants lacked civil freedom under the serf-owning system, so the Russian people still lack political liberty.
 Political liberty means the freedom of the people to arrange their public, state affairs.
 Political liberty means the right of the people to elect their representatives (deputies) to a State Duma (parliament).
 All laws should be discussed and passed, all taxes should be fixed only by such a State Duma elected by the people themselves.
 Political liberty means the right of the people themselves to choose all their officials, arrange all kinds of meetings for the discussion of all state affairs, and publish whatever papers and books they please, without having to ask for permission.*

 We have heard that there has been an invitation to some emigre dissidents to return.
 Would any of you return?
 Under what conditions would you return?